The spirit of the old Diana Sweets diner in St Catharines has been resurrected (in a way) and you’ll never guess where!

 When the Di shut down in 1996, the interior was stripped and the whole lot sold at auction in 1996 to a Buffalo company.
 It went “over the river” (as we say in the Niagara region) and sat in storage for many years.
 A group was even formed, Friends of Diana Sweets, to “Save Our Diana Sweets”.
 There’s a page on a local realtor’s web site Sally Dollar with more information about it; people have written in to the site to add their memories of the diner.

-Then, at some point (sorry, I’m not sure when), the owner of a motorcycle shop bought the fixtures.
+Then, at some point, the owner of a motorcycle shop bought the fixtures.
 In 2012, he had it

 installed by some local architects in the back of his HUGE shop at Clare's